ch-sy/EXRCombine/README.md

 1. Set the output of your scenes so that all passes of all scenes you want are written to one multilayer EXR file.
 Use either the output settings or create a file output node in the compositor.
 2. Render your scene(s) to one multilayer EXR file multiple times at low sample rate with different seed.
 For still images, simply click "animate seed" and render the whole animation.
-3. Combine them with this tool `combine ./combined/layers.exr ./out/frame*.exr`.
+3. Combine them with this tool `exrcombine ./combined/layers.exr ./out/frame*.exr`.
 4. Do the compositing in another scene.
 Load `./combined/layers.exr` as image source.
 - You may do this for an arbitrary amount of EXR files with arbitrary layers.
 But less files make less work, so it is recommended to put all in one file or one file per scene.